valancej/documentation/_general/integrations/api.md

 Builds can't really be deleted, but otherwise you can do pretty much anything with them.
 You can even go a level deeper than what the Codeship UI offers; if you restart a build, the old build data is kept around, but the UI only shows the latest.
 With the builds endpoint you can get the information on those old builds as well.

-In terms of `commands` on the builds endpoint, we've deviated slightly from "textbook REST" and have allowed endpoints to `/restart` and existing build or `/stop` a running build.
+In terms of `commands` on the builds endpoint, we've deviated slightly from "textbook REST" and have allowed endpoints to `/restart` an existing build or `/stop` a running build.
 If you want to trigger a build that pulls the latest code from a given branch, you would POST to the `/builds` endpoint with the project and the branch in question.
 More details can be found on this in the [API v2 Documentation](https://apidocs.codeship.com/v2/).

+## API Clients

+### Golang

+If you're using Golang for you automation, you can get started more quickly with the [Official Codeship Go API Client](https://github.com/codeship/codeship-go).
+There's a good introduction in the git repo, and you can find the [full documentation here](https://godoc.org/github.com/codeship/codeship-go).

+The Golang library is released with the MIT license, so feel free to use it as you will.
+If you have suggestions, bugs or otherwise want to contribute to the project, please use the [GitHub Issues](https://github.com/codeship/codeship-go/issues) to submit these (or submit a PR).

+### Ruby & Javascript

+We plan to add Ruby and Javascript API clients in the near future.

 **Things to note**: